Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 Home and road insights

-- At home, the Chargers are winless ATS (0-1) as 3-point favorites or greater.
+- The Chargers are winless ATS (0-1) as 3-point favorites or greater at home.

 Powered by Data Skrive.